BigMakCode/Temper/README.md

-# README
+# Temper

-This is the README file for the project.

 ## Introduction

-Welcome to the project!
-This document provides an overview of the project and its purpose.
+Keep your temp folders clean and clear.

 ## Installation

 To get started with the project, follow these steps:

 1. Clone the repository.
-2. Install the required dependencies.
+2. Build dotnet application.
-3. Run the project.
+3. Run the application.

 ## Usage

 When your temp folder looks like this:
+  - temp
+    - daily
+    - weekly
+    - monthly

+It will be also removed after specified time elapsed

 ## Contributing